-Most doctors don't understand what autistic burnout is so often diagnose someone with depression.
-I was diagnosed with anxiety and depression when I was young, but I was not suffering from depression.
-When I experience burnout, I need to withdraw from the world around me to recover so need as little sensory triggers as possible.
-Clinicians failed to notice as soon as I recovered from the autistic burnout that no one knew I had, I was no longer depressed.
-I do have co-occurring GAD, and social anxiety which I have had it all my life, but it is fuelled by being autistic.
+Most doctors don't understand what autistic burnout is so often diagnose someone with depression or something else related.
+I was diagnosed with anxiety and depression but I was not suffering from depression.
+When I experience overload and overwhelm, I need to withdraw from the world around me to recover, so need as little sensory triggers as possible.
+Clinicians failed to notice as soon as I recovered, I was no longer presenting to them as depressed.
+I do have co-occurring GAD, and social anxiety which I have had it all my life, but it now know it is fuelled by being autistic.

-It's possible have both depression and autistic burnout.
-It's best to see someone who actually works with and understands the difference between autistic burnout and depression, and also recognises when a person has both, thus the depression is co-occurring.
-The most important thing is getting to know ourselves so we can advocate better for ourselves and not be boxed into text-book diagnoses that are wrong for us.
+Of course, it's possible have both depression and autistic burnout.
+It's best to see someone who actually works with and understands the difference between autistic burnout and depression, and also recognises when a person has both, thus the depression is often co-occurring to autism.
+The most important thing is getting to know ourselves so we can advocate better for ourselves, and avoid the autism going under the radar by clinicians.

 Autistic burnout displays differently in each of us but there are several stages we all seem to go through which are red flags of burnout ahead, along with all the things we do to rationalise we have a handle on it while it is escalating.
 Being able to manage it or understand burnout requires good perspective and being more present with what’s going on in the present, thus being aware of what are we doing that is contributing to burnout.